 What Are the Symptoms of AAT Deficiency?

-Symptoms can appear early in life, but many will not begin until a person reaches middle-age.
-Individuals with AAT deficiency have a wide variety of symptoms which may include:
+Symptoms can appear early in life, but many symptoms will not begin until a person reaches middle-age.
+People with AAT deficiency may have a wide variety of breathing-related symptoms like:

 - Shortness of breath